 See Yourself Succeed with a Bachelor of Arts in Education

 The BA in Education program is designed to provide an undergraduate education major for students who are not seeking teaching certification.
 A carefully crafted plan of study allow you to design a program geared toward accomplishing your career goals in the areas of educational services or related fields that do not require certification.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
-The benefits of enrolling in the Field-based Graduate Programs in Education at SNHU include:
+The benefits of enrolling in the bachelor's in education program at SNHU include:

 The BA in Education program can provide you with the generalized education background necessary to begin a successful career in education-related fields that do not require certification; however, if you ultimately wish to become a teacher, it is recommended that you select a program specializing in the field you wish to enter.

 Graduates from this program may choose to pursue careers with nonprofit organizations, youth organizations, private and charter schools, or training and development for businesses.

 Acceptance into the major requires approval by the certification officer.
 Upon acceptance, you may select courses from related disciplines to complete the 45 credit hours for the BA in Education program.
 You will design a plan of study with an academic advisor from the School of Education.

 Courses To Prepare You For Your Career

 SNHU's bachelor's in early childhood education program includes: